programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

     0.8900340100999691
 ```

-This shows that there are 7,496 rows that have latitude values, which is about 89% of all the records.
+This shows that 7,496 rows contain latitude values, which is about 89% of all the records.

 If you wanted to use this data for a study or report, finding values for the missing data would be important.
-For example, the Google Maps API will provide lat/lon data when given a street address.
-But since exploring these techniques goes beyond the goals of this lesson, the next cell will create a smaller version of the DF, one that only includes rows with lat/lon data.
+For example, the Google Maps API can provide latitude/longitude data from a street address.
+But since exploring these techniques goes beyond the goals of this lesson, the next line of code will create a smaller version of the dataframe that only includes rows with latitude/longitude data.

 ```python
 ff_df = ff_df[ff_df['latitude'].notna()]
 ```

 ### County Geometry Data

-To create the choropleth map, Folium needs a file that provides the geographic boundaries for the regions to be mapped.
-The [US Census](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html) has a number of different "cartographic boundary files".
-These include shape files for counties (at various resolutions), congressional districts, census tracts, and others.
-Many cities (such as [Chicago](https://www.chicago.gov/city/en/depts/dti/supp_info/geographic-information-systems.html)) have similar files with data for ward boundaries, police precincts, and the like.
+To create the choropleth map, Folium needs a file that provides the geographic boundaries of the regions to be mapped.
+The [US Census](https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html) provides a number of different cartographic boundary files: shape files for counties (at various resolutions), congressional districts, census tracts, and more.
+Many cities (such as [Chicago](https://www.chicago.gov/city/en/depts/dti/supp_info/geographic-information-systems.html)) also publish similar files for ward boundaries, police precincts, and so on.

-While these files are in the ZIP format, Geopandas knows how to read them and extract the information it needs.
-You can load these files directly from the Census' website, but the `cb_2021_us_county_5m.zip` file is [available to download](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/cb_2021_us_county_5m.zip) from the *PH* repository.
+We're going to use the Census website's `cb_2021_us_county_5m.zip` file, which is available to [download from the *Programming Historian* repository](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/cb_2021_us_county_5m.zip).
+Geopandas knows how to read the ZIP format and to extract the information it needs:

 ```python
 counties = gpd.read_file('https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/cb_2021_us_county_5m.zip')